Came into Bay Path with a plan to be a teacher but the plan changed.

 If you’d rather stay within U.S. borders, join Bay Path students, faculty

 and staff on the annual One America Trip.
 Last year they traveled the Upper South and explored food, culture, music and history.
 Stops included Little Rock, AR, and Nashville, TN.

 Read one student’s blog about her One America trip here.

 Bay Path’s Annual Academic Achievement Day celebrates the accomplishments of students.
 Showcased are creative works, experiential learning outcomes, community-service projects and research* projects on topics like:

 - Children as Soldiers and Laborers

 - Enzymes from the Larvae of Flesh-Eating Flies

-At Bay Path, you’ll be able to deeply explore your interests and design a research project with the guidance of a faculty mentor.
+At Bay Path, you’ll have paid research opportunities and be able to deeply explore your interests and design a project with the guidance of a faculty mentor.